 U.S. kicking NATO ally Turkey out of fighter program

-Washington — In a major break with a longtime ally, the Trump administration on Wednesday said Turkey is being kicked out of an American-led fighter aircraft program because it is buying a Russian air defense system that would aid Russian intelligence.
+Washington – In a significant break with a longtime NATO ally, the Trump administration on Wednesday said Turkey can no longer be part of the American F-35 fighter jet program.

-The decision has significant implications for the cohesion of NATO, whose central strategic purpose is to defend against Russian aggression.
-Now that NATO member Turkey has chosen to buy and deploy the Russian-made S-400 air defense, it will no longer be fully part of the alliance’s air defenses, which are at the core of NATO strategy.

-The U.S. government’s concern is that the S-400 could be used to gather data on the capabilities of the F-35, and that the information could end up in Russian hands.

-The decision to remove Turkey from the F-35 program had been expected, although administration officials spent months trying to talk the Turks into reversing course.
-The final straw was Turkey’s announcement last weekend that it has begun taking delivery from Russia of components for the air defense system, called the S-400.

-“Unfortunately, Turkey’s decision to purchase the Russian S-400 air defense systems renders its continued involvement with the F-35 impossible,” a White House statement said.
-“The F-35 cannot coexist with a Russian intelligence collection platform that will be used to learn about its advanced capabilities.”
-That “platform” is the S-400.
+In a written statement, the White House said that Turkey’s decision to buy the Russian S-400 air defense system “renders its continued involvement with the F-35 impossible.”

-The White House did not say explicitly that Turkey will be kicked out of the F-35 program, but the Pentagon did.
+The White House did not say explicitly that Turkey will be kicked out of the F-35 program, but the Pentagon was expected to do so.

+Turkey makes numerous components for the stealth aircraft, which is sold internationally.
+If Turkey is removed from the program, as expected, the U.S. will have to find alternative suppliers.

+“The F-35 cannot coexist with a Russian intelligence collection platform that will be used to learn about its advanced capabilities,” the White House statement said, referring to the S-400 air defense system as a means for Russia to probe U.S. capabilities.

 Join the Conversation